 The percentage of single-page visits (i.e visits in which the person left your site from the entrance page).
 Bounce Rate is a measure of visit quality and a high Bounce Rate generally indicates that site entrance (landing page) aren’t relevant to your visitors.

 Bounce Rate Equation

-- If a visitor clicks on a link to a particular page on the website via some random web-page
+- If the visitor clicks on a link to a particular page on the website via some other unknown web-page

-- If he/she types in a new URL
+- If the visitors types a wrong or a New URL

-- Unknowingly clicking the BACK button on the website
+- Unknowingly clicking the BACK button on the website/blog

 - Session Timeout

 These are just a few major reaasons that makes a visitor bounce back.
 So, ensure your blog/website are free of these trivial issues.

 By far, you have made yourself familiar with the basic definition of Bounce Rate and how to calculate Bounce Rate.
 So, let us move onto the next segment which holds major importance and you must keep it in mind before you make your website/blog go live on the INTERNET.